insoln/mm-oidc/README.md

 ## Installation & Configuration

-The plugin ships as a standard Mattermost plugin archive (`mm-oidc.tar.gz`).
-You can download a prebuilt (https://github.com/insoln/mm-oidc/releases)[release] from GitHub or build it yourself with `make package` (see the Packaging section below).
+The plugin is distributed as a standard Mattermost archive.
+Download it from [GitHub Releases](https://github.com/insoln/mm-oidc/releases) or build it with `make package` (see Packaging below).
+Local builds output `build/plugins/mm-oidc.tar.gz`.

 ### 1. Install the plugin in Mattermost